Jack Dyer Medal: Removed winners

-Following a nineteen-year investigation undertaken by members of the Richmond Historical Committee, it was announced in November 2019 that their research into the history of the award had discovered that 18 of the 22 awards between 1911 and 1936 (none had been listed in 1912, 1915, and 1930-1931) were not actually presented at the time, but were erroneously added retrospectively in 1988 and 1991.
+Following a nineteen-year investigation undertaken by members of the Richmond Historical Committee, it was announced in November 2019 that their research into the history of the award had discovered that 18 of the 22 awards between 1911 and 1936 (none had been listed in 1912, 1915, and 1930–1931) were not actually presented at the time but were instead erroneously added retrospectively in 1988 and 1991.

 This caused a degree of controversy, as this resulted in Jack Dyer's record tally of six medals being reduced to five (with his 1932 award being removed), equal with Kevin Bartlett.
-In addition, Ray Martin also had his back-to-back medals reduced to one (his 1934 award was removed), and a further twelve players - including those from the club's earliest years in the VFL/AFL, members of the club's 1920-1921 premiership teams, and teammates of Dyer - had all of their awards removed from the records.
+In addition, Ray Martin also had his back-to-back medals reduced to one (his 1934 award was removed), and a further twelve players—including those from the club's earliest years in the VFL/AFL, members of the club's 1920–1921 premiership teams, and teammates of Dyer—had all of their awards removed from the records.